nation3/law/Constitution.linked.md

 ### Authorization and Enforceability
 Every Citizen adhering to this Constitution has all necessary power, authority and capacity to enter into, agree to the terms and become bound by this Constitution and laws in effect.
 This Constitution has been duly entered into by the Citizen and constitutes a legal, valid and binding obligation of the Citizen, enforceable against the Citizen in accordance with its terms.
+In case of any dispute, controversy, difference, or claim arising out of or relating to this Constitution, they shall be referred to and finally resolved only by the Supreme Court or a Nested Court within the Nation3 Jurisdiction.
+Citizens of Nation3 renounce any action through other mechanisms or jurisdictions.

 ### Reliance on Own Due Diligence
 Every Citizen has received and carefully reviewed a copy of this Constitution, the laws in effect within the Nation3 Jurisdiction and all source code for the Designated Smart Contracts sufficiently in advance of becoming a Citizen to make an informed decision regarding becoming a Citizen.
 Every Citizen has been given a full and fair opportunity to: